saipawan02/ANUVAAD/README.md

 *************************************
 ### *Description*:

-*Image are uploaded with the help of Android application onto server will the process the image.
-Firstly image will undergo various edits such as Binarization, Median Blurring, Adaptive Threshold, etc. then the text form the image is extracted using tesseract library.
-The extracted text is then provided to the GoogleTrans to convert the obtained text into user desired language.*
+*Image is uploaded with the help of Android application onto the server will then process the image.
+Firstly image will undergo various edits such as Binarization, Median Blurring, Adaptive Threshold, etc. then the text from the image is extracted using tesseract library.
+The extracted text is then provided to the GoogleTrans to convert the obtained text into the user desired language.*

 ```
 1.Image processing-Scaling,Convert to gray,Binarization,Bilateral Filtering,Adaptive Thresholding.